kubernetes/website/content/en/blog/_posts/2023-08-04-kubernetes-1.28-blog.md

 - It enhances the CRI API with enough metrics to supplement the pod and container fields in the summary API directly from CRI.

-- It Enhances the CRI implementations to broadcast the required metrics to fulfill the pod and container fields in the `/metrics/cadvisor` endpoint.
+- It enhances the CRI implementations to broadcast the required metrics to fulfill the pod and container fields in the `/metrics/cadvisor` endpoint.

 ## Feature Graduations And Deprecations In Kubernetes v1.28
 ### Graduations to stable